Typical Office Size

 Office Size Standards

-Office size standards are essential for creating a functional and comfortable workspace.
+Office size standards that can be recommended by professional interior design services are essential for creating a functional and comfortable workspace.
 These standards differ based on office types, roles, and the nature of the work being conducted.
 Here’s a breakdown of common standards:

 Private Offices